-As it was mentioned, at low pressures the leading term is $f_1$ and each $f_j$ significantly contributes in a certain region of the isotherm.
-It can be noticed in Fig. \ref{fig:fig6}a that near 100 kPa, the saturation ($q$) changes in approximately $0.5\,\mr{mol\,kg^{-1}}$.
-Accordingly with the fitting method used here, at the lowest experimental temperature, for which at high pressures the saturation is approximately $q_{\mr{m}}$, the leading term is $f_{n_{\mr{s}}+1}$, as shown in Fig. \ref{fig:fig6}b.
-However, as temperature increases in the high experimental pressure region, the isotherm is a combination of several fractions $f_j$.
+As it was mentioned in the previous section, at low pressures the leading term is $f_1$ and each $f_j$ significantly contributes within a certain region of the isotherm.
+It can be noticed in Fig. \ref{fig:fig6}a that the saturation ($q$) changes approximately $0.5\,\mr{mol\,kg^{-1}}$ near 100 kPa.
+At the lowest experimental temperature for which at high pressures the saturation is approximately $q_{\mr{m}}$, the leading term is $f_{n_{\mr{s}}+1}$, as shown in Fig. \ref{fig:fig6}b.
+However, as temperature increases in the high experimental pressure region, the isotherm turns into a combination of several fractions $f_j$.
 For example, Fig. \ref{fig:fig6}b shows that the isotherm at 313.15 K in the high pressure region is a combination of $f_3,\,f_4$ and $f_5$.
 When temperature is further increased, the term $f_5$ does not contribute to the isotherm.
-If the correction term is not used and $n_{\mr{s}}=4$, the plot of $f_4$ vs $P$ is quite similar to that shown in Fig. \ref{fig:fig6}c for $f_5$, and thus, this term ($f_4$) does not significantly contribute to the isotherm at 313.15 K. For this reason, it was necessary to propose the correction terms shown in Eqs. (\ref{eq:crr2}) and (\ref{eq:icr1}), these Eqs. assure that high-order fractions depend on parameters that substantially contribute to estimate each isotherm within the experimental temperature range.
-Because of the specific characteristics of each adsorbate+adsorbent system, it is difficult to establish a priori whether the correction term is necessary, it must be tested whether this correction reduces the fitting standard deviation.
+If the correction term is not used and $n_{\mr{s}}=4$, then the plot of $f_4$ vs $P$ is quite similar to that shown in Fig. \ref{fig:fig6}c for $f_5$.
+Thus, this term does not significantly contribute to the isotherm at 313.15 K. For this reason it was necessary to propose the correction terms shown in Eqs. (\ref{eq:crr2}) and (\ref{eq:icr1}).
+These Eqs. assure that high-order fractions depend on parameters that substantially contribute to estimate each isotherm within the experimental temperature range.
+Because of the specific characteristics of each adsorbate+adsorbent system, it is difficult to establish a priori whether the correction term is necessary; it must be tested whether this correction reduces the fitting standard deviation.